Back to Blog

 • Store off-site (not just on your server)

-Plugins like UpdraftPlus or BlogVault make this easy.
+Plugins like UpdraftPlus or BlogVault make this straightforward.

 Measure Current Performance